Track and roll back database changes

 Change Statement Type Change Statement DML INSERT, UPDATE, DELETE DDL CREATE, ALTER, DROP, TRUNCATE Supported Data Sources: MySQL 5.6 and above, supporting self-built and cloud databases.

-- After the Track & Rollback task is created, tracking records (Binlog parsing records) will be retained for one month, and will be cleared after one month, so please check in time.
+- After a Track & Rollback task is created, tracking records (Binlog parsing records) are retained for one month and then cleared.

 - If the database Binlog retains records for more than one month, the maximum traceable period is within the last month up to the current time.